 The global beer market size was USD 485.2 billion in 2014.
 Production of high-quality beer, rising consumer disposable income, and expanding global population are vital determinants for industry development.

 Rapid urbanization and changing consumer preferences are also expected to positively impact the global market.
 Increasing health concerns owing to higher obesity rates and increasing instances of lifestyle-related diseases are expected to fuel demand for lighter beers.
-Technological advances aimed at improving quality and yield is also likely to complement market growth over the forecast period.
+Technological advances aimed at improving quality and yield are also likely to complement market growth over the forecast period.

 Regulatory policies play a vital role in shaping industry dynamics.
-Numerous agencies such as the U.S. FDA, U.S. TTB (Alcohol and Tobacco Tax and Trade Bureau) and the U.S. EPA (Environmental Protection Agency) have implemented stringent regulations regarding environmental impact of beer packaging materials & emissions.
+Numerous agencies such as the U.S. FDA, U.S. TTB (Alcohol and Tobacco Tax and Trade Bureau), and the U.S. EPA (Environmental Protection Agency) have implemented stringent regulations regarding the environmental impact of beer packaging materials & emissions.
 Other regulations such as legal drinking age limits and laws pertaining to alcohol sale and consumption are likely to impact its production & sales in certain regions.

 The U.S. has taken the lead in implementing numerous regulations and guidelines regarding beer consumption and production.
-Agencies such as the EPA and FDA have implemented CFR (Codes of Federal Regulation) Title 27 Alcohol, Tobacco Products and Firearms to regulate and control these products that present potential hazards to consumers.
+Agencies such as the EPA and FDA have implemented CFR (Codes of Federal Regulation) Title 27 Alcohol, Tobacco Products, and Firearms to regulate and control these products that present potential hazards to consumers.

 On the basis of product, the market has been segmented into light and strong beer.
 Strong beer emerged as the leading segment and accounted for over 66% of the overall volume in 2014.

 Increasing strong beer sales in Asia Pacific, Latin America and Africa owing to aggressive marketing, innovative product launches by foreign brewers and improved product image is likely to complement market demand over the forecast period.